LKirst/lie-esl/_pages/LK_Checklist_ThesisStatement_B1.md

      back to their community, they can serve as positive role models.*

-   - Subtopic 2 (topic sentence of the second body paragraph): *If sports superstars abuse their priviliged position, they set a very visible bad example for their fans.*
+   - Subtopic 2 (topic sentence of the second body paragraph): *If sports superstars abuse their privileged position, they set a very visible bad example for their fans.*

+3. Example: *While some argue that the juvenile justice system should prioritize punishment as a deterrent, others contend that sentences focussed on rehabilitation are more effective at reducing juvenile delinquency.*

+   - Subtopic 1 (topic sentence of the first body paragraph): *Punishment can deter young people from committing crimes by showing them that criminal behaviour has negative consequences for them.*

+   - Subtopic 2 (topic sentence of the second body paragraph): *While punishment may make crime less attractive, rehabilitation is more effective because it teaches young offenders alternative behaviour.*

 A strong thesis statement **should not be too general**.
 If a thesis statement is too broad, you can not sufficiently support it in the main body and your reader cannot tell from your thesis statement what your essay will be about.

-## Fachoberschule / Berufsoberschule

-If you attend a Fachoberschule or a Berufsoberschule, you should not end your introduction in a thesis statement, but rather end your introduction with a **paraphrase of the essay question**.

-## Further reading (with useful examples)
+Further reading (with useful examples):

 - <https://wts.indiana.edu/writing-guides/how-to-write-a-thesis-statement.html>

 - <https://www.grammarly.com/blog/thesis-statement/>

+## Fachoberschule / Berufsoberschule

+If you attend a Fachoberschule or a Berufsoberschule, you should **not** end your introduction with a thesis statement, but rather with a **paraphrase of the topic of your essay as a direct or indirect question**.

+Here are some phrases you can use to introduce the question:

+- ..., which **raises the question** as to whether ...

+- ...., which **warrants the question** ...

+- The contrast between ... and ... **prompts us to question** ...

+- **Faced with** ..., we are **compelled to ask ourselves** ...

+Examples:

+- Task: Write a comment on whether sugary drinks should have warning labels and higher taxes.

+  End of the introduction: The adverse health effects of a diet high in sugar warrant the question of whether Germany should put a tax on sugary drinks and require warning labels on such beverages.

+- Task: Discuss whether sports superstars are suitable role models for young people.

+  End of the introduction: Prominent examples of athletes falling short of the high standards we set for role models prompt us to question to what extent children and adolescents should look to athletes for guidance and inspiration.

+- Task: Discuss whether the juvenile justice system should focus on rehabilitation over punishment.

+  End of the introduction: There is a high rate of young offenders in the U.S. who are rearrested within three years of their release from incarceration.
+  This raises the question of whether it may be more important to rehabilitate juvenile delinquents than to punish them.